internetofwater/gleaner/docs/internals.md

 This document describes the internal workings of Gleaner.
 The rest of the old documentation has been moved into the [`archive`](./archive/) folder given the fact that some was outdated.

+There is a significant amount of behavior in Gleaner that is still in development or is unused.
+This document does not cover parts like these that are not needed in Geoconnex.

 ## Walkthrough of the e2e path

 1. Read in CLI arguments with Viper